noaione/yuusha-shoukan-ln/sources/v10/chapter4.md

 speak anything regarding this matter again.
 Thus, I don’t know who exactly I resemble.
 My bad, I don’t think I can be of much help.]

-[No, thank you .
+[No, thank you.
 It was very helpful.
 I’ll also be asking other people.]

 There’s some things I was wondering about, but it certainly was as Chronois-san said, I don’t think it’s going to help solve the current situation.
 Let’s go